Somali militants hit Kismayu as African troops move in

 Whether al Shabaab is able to wage a prolonged campaign of guerrilla attacks on Kismayu will largely hinge on Mogadishu's success in establishing a regional administration that satisfies competing clan interests in the south.

-"If you have marginalised clans, al Shabaab will find allies in them.
+"If you have marginalized clans, al Shabaab will find allies in them.
 If all clans are on board it will be hard for al Shabaab to infiltrate Kismayu," the security adviser said.

 REGIONAL ECONOMIES AT RISK